knabben/blog/content/posts/istio/README.md

 ### Installation

-This workshop one is made for GCP, but we are using a local cluster with Kind, Bypass old installation methods, and use the latest installation on v1.20.1. lets go with the fancy edges ones:
+This workshop one is made for GCP, but we are using a local cluster with Kind, Bypass old installation methods, and use the latest installation on v1.21.1. lets use the edges ones:

 {{<highlight shell>}}
 $ curl -L https://istio.io/downloadIstio | sh -
-$ cd istio-1.9.1
+$ cd istio-1.10.2

 # export PATH=${PWD}/bin:$PATH

-$ istioctl version
+❯ istioctl version                                                                                                                                                                               [12:27:02]
-client version: 1.9.1
+client version: 1.10.2
-control plane version: 1.9.1
+control plane version: 1.10.2
-data plane version: 1.9.1 (2 proxies)
+data plane version: 1.10.2 (8 proxies)

 istioctl install --set profile=demo -y
 ✔ Istio core installed